 The Nigeria border at the north is basically open in the sense that the recognize are so many that policing it is very difficult thus making criminal element easy access to smuggle small arms and munitions.
-The law enforcement agents posted to the borders fail in their duties either due to corruption or outright dereliction of duties allowing terrorist easy passage to and from other countries as the Boko-Haram insurgent having gone to Mali and trained in the camp of groups like AQIM and Ansarundeen in Mali.
-The porous border allows the increase insmall arms and light weapon in Nigeria thereby increasing different kinds of attacks.
-It should be noted that if not only the northern borders that are porous, the maritime borders are too, in the content of the containers containing some arms were intercepted by the customs in Lagos.
-The darks against terrorism a daunting task.
+The law enforcement agents posted to the borders fail in their duties either due to corruption or outright dereliction of duties allowing terrorist easy passage to and from other countries as the Boko-Haram insurgent having gone to Mali and trained in the camp of groups like AQIM and Ansarundeen in Mali.275 The porous border allows the increase in small arms and light weapon in Nigeria thereby increasing different kinds of attacks.
+It should be noted that it's not only the northern borders that are porous, the maritime borders are too.
+In 2017 two different containers containing some arms were intercepted by the customs in Lagos.
+This makes the fight against terrorism a daunting task.